kayabaNerve/serai/CONTRIBUTING.md

 # Contributing

 Contributions come in a variety of forms.
-Developing Serai, helping document it, using its libraries in another project, using and testing it, and simply sharing it are all valuable ways of contributing.

 This document will specifically focus on contributions to this repository in the form of code and documentation.

 ### Rules

-- Stable native Rust, nightly wasm and tools.
+- Stable native Rust, nightly tools.
 - `cargo fmt` must be used.
 - `cargo clippy` must pass, except for the ignored rules (`type_complexity` and `dead_code`).